vclee/phase-0-tracks/version-control/git-definitions.md

   A branch in git is a copy of the project you are working on.
 It allows a user to make changes and progress on the project while preserving the integrity of the master branch/project.

 * What is a commit?
 What makes a good commit message?
   A commit is creating a save point in your version control in which you can revert back to as needed.
-A good commit message would be one that describes the changes made during that new edit.
+A good commit message would be one that describes the changes made during that new edit, and should be written in present-tense and imperative style.

 * What is a merge conflict?